sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. method:: Sphinx.add_transform(transform)

+   Register a Docutils transform to be applied after parsing.

    Add the standard docutils :class:`Transform` subclass *transform* to the list of transforms that are applied after Sphinx parses a reST document.

 .. method:: Sphinx.add_post_transform(transform)

+   Register a Docutils transform to be applied before writing.

    Add the standard docutils :class:`Transform` subclass *transform* to the list of transforms that are applied before Sphinx writes a document.

 .. method:: Sphinx.add_javascript(filename)

+   Register a JavaScript file to include in the HTML output.

    Add *filename* to the list of JavaScript files that the default HTML template will include.
 The filename must be relative to the HTML static path, see :confval:`the docs for the config value <html_static_path>`.
 A full URI with scheme, like ``http://example.org/foo.js``, is also supported.

    .. versionadded:: 0.5

 .. method:: Sphinx.add_stylesheet(filename, alternate=None, title=None)

+   Register a stylesheet to include in the HTML output.

    Add *filename* to the list of CSS files that the default HTML template will include.
 Like for :meth:`add_javascript`, the filename must be relative to